NordicSemiconductor/Android-DFU-Library/documentation/README.md

 final DfuServiceInitiator starter = new DfuServiceInitiator(mSelectedDevice.getAddress())
         .setDeviceName(mSelectedDevice.getName())
         .setKeepBond(keepBond);
-// If you want to have experimental buttonless DFU feature supported call additionally: starter.setUnsafeExperimentalButtonlessServiceInSecureDfuEnabled(true);
+// If you want to have experimental buttonless DFU feature (DFU from SDK 12.x only!) supported call
+// additionally:
+starter.setUnsafeExperimentalButtonlessServiceInSecureDfuEnabled(true);
 // but be aware of this: https://devzone.nordicsemi.com/question/100609/sdk-12-bootloader-erased-after-programming/
 // and other issues related to this experimental service.